by John Darer CLU ChFC MSSC RSP CLTC

 - Illinois Transfers (i.e.what is happening at the scene of the Brenston case and the class action that followed)

-I challenge Pat Hindert and NASP to openly address a level of regulation of the structured settlement secondary market on a par with every other legitimate financial service industry segment (e.g. insurance, securities, real estate, life settlements) OR defend why it should not be regulated in the same way.
+I urge Pat Hindert and NASP publicly address the need for regulation of the structured settlement secondary market at a level to other legitimate financial service industry sectors (e.g., insurance, securities, real estate, life settlements) or to justify why it should not be subject to equivalent regulatory standards.

 Comments and Trackback Policy